 This easy gluten free shortcrust pastry recipe is so simple to make and can be used for a sweet or savory dish.
 I will guide you step by step and provide lots of tips and tricks for making a beautiful buttery and perfectly flaky gluten free pastry.

-This pastry keeps its shape it doesn't crumble and falls apart like a lot of pastry I have tried in the past.
+This gluten free pastry holds its shape it doesn't crumble and fall apart like a lot of pastries I have tried in the past.
 It can be made in advance and kept in the fridge or frozen making it perfect for when you need it.

 - Simple and easy to make - this recipe doesn't require any fancy kitchen equipment and is so simple to make.